amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 30 -*
+*Snippet 30 - You assign to values to the flags property.
+Qt.FramelessWindowHint makes it frameless and the Qt.Window draws an icon for it on the Operating System's Taskbar.
+Other than that its just like a splashscreen.*

-You should see
+You should see now see that the window is now frameless.

 ![](D:\GitHub\Articulae\mds\images\frameless.PNG)

- You can close it by
+ You can close it by hovering over the icon drawn on the taskbar and then click the close button.

 ![](D:\GitHub\Articulae\mds\images\frameless_close.PNG)

-| Add a bar
+Lets add our own custom bar.

 > main.qml